-Statue of Liberty climber to be arraigned after immigration protest
+Statue of Liberty climber appears in court after immigration protest

-NEW YORK (Reuters) - A New York woman who scaled the stone pedestal of the Statue of Liberty to protest U.S. immigration policy was due to face a federal judge on Thursday over her standoff with police.
+NEW YORK (Reuters) - A New York woman who scaled the stone pedestal of the Statue of Liberty to protest U.S. immigration policy pleaded not guilty to trespassing, disorderly conduct and interfering with governmental administration in her first court appearance on Thursday.

-Therese Patricia Okoumou, 44, of Staten Island, was expected to appear for an arraignment on misdemeanor charges of trespassing, disorderly conduct and interference with governmental administration, all prosecutors said.
+Therese Patricia Okoumou, 44, was arrested on Wednesday after she climbed the statue’s pedestal and began a three-hour standoff with police that led to the evacuation of the landmark on the Fourth of July holiday, celebrating U.S. independence.

+After her brief arraignment on the three misdemeanor charges, Magistrate Judge Ona Wang ordered Okoumou to be released from federal custody.

 Geoffrey Berman, the U.S. attorney in Manhattan, called the hours-long protest a “dangerous stunt” that endangered lives.